baueramari/PanicAtTheSchool/README.md

 2. ~/PanicAtTheSchool$ poetry shell
 3. (in the shell) ~/PanicAtTheSchool$ python3 -m CAPP_project
 4. jump

-5. select the pop-up message "Open in Browser" appearing on the bottom right of the screen
+Finally, select the pop-up message "Open in Browser" appearing on the bottom right of the screen to launch the web page.

-When you have fully explored the webpage and are back in your terminal, run ctrl+d to exit the application launch.
+When you have fully explored the webpage and are back in your terminal, run ctrl+d in the terminal to close the application.